ykzhang112233/GLEAM-X-pipeline/README.md

 after the GLEAM-X configuration profile has been loaded.
 The archive stage expects the key to follow a `gx_${GXUSER}` format.
 This may change in a future release.

+Archiving data to Data Central is a two step process.
+Step one is to run `drift_archive_prep.sh`, which will iterate over a collection of obsids and prepare them for copying.
+This includes clipping and zipping model component files, and applying `SR6` to background and noise maps.
+Step two is to run `drift_transfer.sh`, which will then iterate over each obsid and copy desired files (using a SSHFS mount on the meta-data server) over to Data Central.

 </details>